 I want my children to understand that different people feel different emotions at different intensities in different sitiuations.
 This week’s Virtual Book Club for Kids pick is Sam Mercer’s I Was So Mad.
 It’s a great book for introducing this idea, and I created a simple printable to extend the conversation.

-Teaching Feelings with a Sensory Emotional Intelligence Activity
+A Sensory Emotional Intelligence Activity to Teach Feelings

 The easiest way to think through a high-emotion situation is to start by identifying your emotions, and those of the people around you.
 I created this simple printable that uses nature to explore emotions in a neutral way.